The vision of Dellium Advisory is to assist your organisation in the setting of foundations for long term success

 The solid outcomes that Paul has realised have been achieved in the context of a range of industries.
 The diversity of these economic sectors include education, finance, health, manufacturing, mining and not-for-profit.
 These outcomes have been delivered here in Australia, but also across the Asia Pacific, Europe and the Americas.

 From a Futures perspective, bringing about fresh appreciation of the strategic challenges being faced.

 From a business perspective, long term results have been set in motion though the many and varied board-level governance and performance considerations and decisions.
 All supported by appropriate levels of information gathering and strategic planning.

-From an IT perspective, positive organisational benefits have been consistently realised.
-This value has been added through a range of activities that include business case development, project management, strategy planning, system architecture development, technology analysis and forecasting, and workshop facilitation.
+From an education perspective, positive benefits have been consistently realised in Australia and internationally in vocational and higher education settings.
+This value has been added through a range of activities that include development of training and assessment strategies, learning and assessment guides, lesson plans and learning materials.